raposamillar/studio-website/README.md

 I created and launched the current version of our studio website in **two days**, combining my skills in:

-- Prompt engineering
-- Coding
 - Design thinking
 - Content strategy
+- Frontend development (HTML, CSS, JavaScript)
+- AI-assisted development with extensive prompt iteration

 alongside an appetite for experimentation.